Please click on the following links to learn more about our training program.

 How to Apply

-Note: We currently have a number of positions available for September, 2014, and we are currently accepting applications.
+Note: Our next training cycle begins in September, 2017.
 There is no specific deadline for applications.
 Applications are processed on a first-come, first-served basis.

 The Center for Creative Growth (CCG), a non-profit counseling organization, is currently accepting applications for its Training Program in the fields of Marriage and Family Therapy and Professional Clinical Counseling.
 Our Training Program is designed to lay the foundation for becoming a master therapist.
+Development of the therapist's self as a clear conduit for healing is a central principle of our Training Program.
 Registered MFT and LPCC interns and MFT and LPCC trainees who seek this level of mastery and who feel a sense of alignment with our clinical orientation are invited to apply.

 Our counseling center operates as a cooperative and supportive community of colleagues, all of whom strive to incorporate spiritual principles of mindfulness, conscious communication, service, authenticity and integrity into their work as clinicians and supervisors.
 While we do not require participants in our Training Program to have an active spiritual or meditation practice, we do seek candidates who either have experience with some spiritual practice or who have an interest in incorporating spiritual perspectives and values into their work.